 Gauss Misses a Trick

 Carl Friedrich Gauss is generally regarded as the greatest mathematician of all time.
 The profundity and scope of his work is remarkable.
 So, it is amazing that, while he studied non-Euclidian geometry and defined the curvature of surfaces in space, he overlooked a key connection between curvature and geometry.
-As a consequence, decades passed before a model demonstrating the consistency of hyperbolic geometry emerged.
+As a consequence, decades passed before … Continue reading Gauss Misses a Trick

 Topology Underground